-The role of the Chair of a committee is to present the draft of proposed standards and other relevant documents with the aid of the Professional Team and SBA staff.
+The role of the Chair of a committee is to present the draft of proposed hurricane or flood standards and other relevant documents with the aid of the Professional Team and SBA staff.
 The role of the other committee members is to thoroughly review the proposed draft and provide input and ideas at the committee meetings.
 Committee members have the responsibility of preparing in advance and becoming familiar with all the relevant issues.
 Such members have the responsibility of reading documents, raising questions, forming opinions, and participating in discussions.
 The role of the other Commission members is to participate, at their option, in all or various committee meetings.
-In this manner the difficult work will be spread among Commission members and specific expertise will be utilized when reviewing and revising standards.
+In this manner the difficult work will be spread among Commission members and specific expertise will be utilized when reviewing and revising hurricane and flood standards.
 It is beneficial for each Commission member to be fully prepared to participate as an active committee member and provide quality input and discussion at the committee stage.

 Committee meetings are not Commission meetings.
 Due to quorum requirements, no formal voting shall take place at committee meetings, but a consensus among committee members and others participating is desirable.
 The Committee Chair is expected to report issues and bring work products to the Commission at properly scheduled and noticed Commission meetings.
 It is possible for a committee to meet with one Commission member (the Chair of the committee) and other interested parties (non-Commission members), but such committee meetings shall be publicly noticed and approved by the Commission Chair.
 The committee meeting idea works best when Commission members guide the committee meetings and there is broad participation by the public, modeling organizations, regulators, or other interested parties.
 Although committee meetings can be held with a substantial number of Commission members present, care should be taken to include the public and all interested parties to gain maximum participation and input.
 Committee Chairs should regularly call upon and solicit input from any and all interested parties present.

-The recommended way to conduct a committee meeting is as follows:
+The recommended way to conduct a committee meeting for hurricane and flood standards is as follows:

 Standard